suuniqo/mc-daemon/README.md

 - `/unlock` Unlocks the server, meaning users can run again the `/start` command.

-- `/inject` Executes a Minecraft command on the server through the rcon protocol.
+- `/inject` Executes a Minecraft command on the server through the rcon protocol and displays the output.

     ![inject command demo](.github/assets/comm-inject.png)